Mequitta Ahuja

-Early life
+Early life and education

 Mequitta Ahuja was born in Grand Rapids, Michigan to an Indian father and African-American mother, hailing from New Delhi and Cincinnati respectively.
 Ahuja grew up in a largely white community in Connecticut, and had little contact with African American communities and culture.
 Her upbringing in this environment is a common subject in her work.

 Ahuja received her BA at Hampshire College in Amherst, Massachusetts in 1998, and her MFA at University of Illinois at Chicago in 2003, where she was mentored by contemporary artist Kerry James Marshall.